 For the pilot run in spring 2013, CLIP recruited and trained a team of Fordham Law students to teach these lessons to 7th grade students at PS 191, a local public middle school in Manhattan.
 Fordham students served in the program on a volunteer basis and, as a result, were able to earn credits toward the New York Bar’s pro bono admission requirement.
 Fordham CLIP has now made the curriculum available as a set of free open source documents to any educators who want to use the instructional materials to address the many privacy issues teens face as their use of technology skyrockets.
 The curriculum is downloadable below.
 CLIP officially launched the program on October 16, 2013.

-Institutions from around the country will also teach the program for free in their communities starting in spring 2014.
+Institutions from around the country also teach the program for free in their own communities.

 Participating schools include:

 CLIP would like to thank these academic institutions, as well as Nichole Gagnon and Shawn Mitchell of PS 191 for their assistance and for opening their classrooms to our program.

 Fordham Conversations on WFUV Radio with Joel Reidenberg and Cameron Russell, November 30, 2013

 Teaching kids about privacy and social media gains traction, CBS News, March 31, 2014

 Teens adept at social media get privacy training, Boston.com, April 9, 2014

 Why social media needs to be taught in high school, VentureBeat, October 29, 2014